History of EPDM (Ethylene-Propylene-Diene-Monomer)

 It is also important to note that there is enough substantial performance data about EPDM and EPDM rubbers accumulated over the last three decades.
 The polymers have proven themselves in automotive, roofing and industrial applications.

 For years the roofing industry has been battling the issue with cross linking and a proper cure or drying material when linking EPDM polymers.
 Finally in early 1990 one such polymer was developed and made available for wide range commercial usage.
 Over the years Liquid Rubber has been universally the roofing sealant used by the industry due to that very particular cross linking ability.
 The characteristics of the material make is second to none.
 Liquid EPDM has proven itself to outperform and out last any other roof coating in the industry.

 The EPDM Liquid Rubber cure mechanism is known as initiated free radical polymerization.
 The catalyst for this mechanism is an organic peroxide because it produces the most appropriate cured properties resulting in a longer pot life.

 The primary advantage to Liquid EPDM is its overall weatherability, the fact that it waterproofs immediately on application and at temperatures above 55 degrees will even cure under water.
+As stated the product waterproofs immediately upon application; however, we suggest 48 hours before rain fall on it as it could create rain diets depending on how hard it rains.
 It is also the only product to take significant temperature swings so if you have a daytime high of 55 and at night it goes well below zero there is no need to worry about the durability and performance of the Liquid EPDM rubber.
 Also as the only roofing sealant able to tolerate ponding/standing water 365 days a year it is a relief for our customers with flat roofs.
 The final dry film is also resistance to acids and alkalis.